 These Texans love to ski.
 It’s a shame we like living in Texas so much, or we would be in Colorado in a heartbeat.
 It’s no wonder that every fall we start planning our annual ski trip, book the flights and then count down the days until we hit the slopes.

 While in Keystone Resort a few years ago for an adult-ski trip, we saw how fantastic a resort it was for families and were determined to take our kids back.
-A few weeks ago, we were able to take our two boys, 7 and 14, and had such a great time.
+Last year, we were able to take our two boys, 7 and 14, and had such a great time.
 Having been here twice now, we were able to experience a great deal beyond just skiing – the fun winter activities, the kid’s experience, and lots of great dining – enough to put together this guide for any family visiting Keystone Resort.

 Ultimate Guide to Keystone Resort with Kids

 We prefer to ski in Colorado as the snow is always reliable, plus we feel there is a great deal of variety of runs to satisfy all our families’ skiing levels.
 We also really like the fact that Keystone Resort is only 90 minutes from the Denver International Airport, making it the closest ski resort to get to.
 Keystone Resort has 131 ski runs covering 3 peaks and 5 bowls.

 We chose a family trip to Keystone Resort because of how family friendly we knew the Resort was.
 They have an amazing ski school program and lots of different activities for kids to do with their Kidtopia programming, which I will get into more detail later.